telerik/maui-docs/installation/nuget/nuget-keys.md

 ---
-title: Setting Up in .NET CLI
+title: Using NuGet in CI Workflows
-page_title: Restoring NuGet Packages in Continuous Integration
+page_title: Using NuGet Packages in CI Workflows
 description: Learn how to use NuGet Keys to authenticate with the Telerik NuGet server and restore Telerik UI for .NET MAUI packages in your CI or desktop environment.
 slug: nuget-keys
-position: 2
+position: 4
 ---

-# Installing with .NET CI
+# Using NuGet Packages in a CI Workflow

 One of the common ways to set up the NuGet source in your CI (Continuous Integration) workflow is to use the .NET CLI.

 The Telerik NuGet server allows you to authenticate by using two methods:

 * Basic authentication by providing your Telerik user name and password.
-* Token-based authentication by providing a NuGet key.
+* Token-based authentication by providing a NuGet key (recommended).

 When you need to restore Telerik NuGet packages as part of your CI, using NuGet keys is the more secure way to authenticate.
 This method does not require you to provide your Telerik username and password anywhere in the CI workflow.